-Most of the news I hear about practicing law is consistently negative—in fact, there is so much negative news about practicing law it is difficult to speak to an attorney or read a legal publication without hearing or seeing something negative about it.
+Most of the news I hear about practicing law is consistently negative.
+There is so much of this that it is difficult to speak to an attorney or read a legal publication without hearing or seeing something negative about it.

 However, practicing law is not really all that bad.
-In fact, it can be about the clearest path to security, wealth and prestige there is.
-The complaints related to practicing law tend to follow the ups and downs of the economy and the demands that are placed on attorneys at the very high end of the profession.
+In fact, it can be about the clearest path to security, wealth, and prestige there is.
+The complaints related to practicing law tend to follow the ups and downs of the economy and the demands placed on attorneys at the very high end of the profession.

 Regardless of how you stack it, practicing law has its ups and downs.
 Nevertheless, attorneys who dwell on the “negatives” often miss the huge “positives” that go along with being an attorney.
 All in all, the positives of practicing law far exceed those of most other professions.

 No other profession offers the opportunity to do so many things.
-When attorneys complain to me about regretting going to law school, or about being attorneys in general, I like to remind them of the following positive things about practicing law.
-The reality is that no other profession offers so many potential benefits like law does:
+When attorneys complain to me about regretting going to a school or about being attorneys in general, I like to remind them of the following positive things about practicing law.
+The reality is that no other profession offers so many potential benefits as the law does:

-- Most Attorneys Earn Much More Money Than They Would Otherwise Earn
+1. Most Attorneys Earn Much More Money Than They Would Otherwise

-Just about anyone can get into law school, graduate from law school and pass the bar exam.
-It is true that certain law schools and bar exams are more challenging than others, but for the most part it is fairly easy to go to law school and become an attorney if you set your mind to it.
+Just about anyone can get into law school, graduate, and pass the bar exam.
+Certain schools and bar exams are indeed more challenging than others, but for the most part, it is fairly easy to go to school and become an attorney if you set your mind to it.

-In fact, becoming an attorney is something that is not that difficult to do at all.
-It is a lot of work and takes three years, but just about anyone who wants to become an attorney can do so.
+Becoming an attorney is something that is not that difficult to do at all.
+It is a lot of work and takes three years.
+But just about anyone who wants to become an attorney can do so.

-Most attorneys go to college and major in liberal arts-related disciplines that don’t necessarily lead to abundant opportunities for gainful employment, such as political science, anthropology, fashion design, art, or music.
-Law schools do not care.
-Law school is open to everyone!
+Most attorneys go to college and major in liberal arts-related disciplines that do not necessarily lead to abundant opportunities for gainful employment, such as political science, anthropology, fashion design, art, or music.
+Law schools do not care and they are open to everyone!

-If you have no idea what you are interested in doing when you get out of college or graduate school, just about the smartest thing you can do is go to law school.
-You can take a degree and set of skills that is essentially worthless in the market and parse it into a job where your starting salary might even be well into the six figures—or more than you could make if you earned a PhD and then managed to get a tenured spot at a major American university after a decade or so.
+If you have no idea what you are interested in doing when you get out of college or graduate school, just about the smartest thing you can do is go to school.
+You can take a degree and set of skills that are essentially worthless in the market and parse them into a job where your starting salary might even be well into the six figures—or more than you could make if you earned a Ph.D. and then managed to get a tenured spot at a major American university after a decade or so.

-According to a recent tabulation of Bureau of Labor of Statistics data, out of 820 occupations and their wages in 2013, attorneys came out in the 21st spot, behind certain medical professionals and chief executives but ahead of hundreds of other professionals and workers, including airline pilots, financial managers, geoscientists, real estate appraisers, teachers, and electricians.
+According to a tabulation of Bureau of Labor of Statistics data, out of 820 occupations and their wages, attorneys came out in the 21st spot, behind certain medical professionals and chief executives but ahead of hundreds of other professionals and workers, including airline pilots, financial managers, geoscientists, real estate appraisers, teachers, and electricians.

-- Attorneys Command the Respect of Society (Mostly)
+2. Attorneys Command The Respect Of Society (Mostly)

 Lawyers are extremely respected and looked up to compared to other professions.
 The most highly esteemed people in most areas of the country are often attorneys.
-Attorneys are judges, politicians and others who have an important role in running the government wherever they go.
+Attorneys are judges, politicians, and others professionals who have an important role in running the government agencies wherever they go.
 Forty-one percent of the people in the 113th Congress are attorneys.
-Forty-six of the 498 chief executive officers listed on Forbes’ 500 in 2012 had law degrees.
+Forty-six of the 498 chief executive officers listed on Forbes’ 500 have law degrees.

 - In my own small community, I have been asked to lead community boards and to help sort out various neighborhood issues—just because I am an attorney.